RaviKMalhotra/CCSP/Domain 3 - Cloud Platform and Infrastructure Security/Domain 3 Important Questions 3.md

 Answer: C

 ### Question # 7 - Becka recently signed a contract with an alternate data processing facility that will provide her company with space in the event of a disaster.
-The facility includes HVAC, power, and communications circuits but no hardware.
+The facility includes [HVAC, power, and communications circuits] but [no hardware].
 What type of facility is Becka using?
-A.	Cold site
+A.	**Cold site**
 B.	Warm site
 C.	Hot site
 D.	Mobile site